Email Service Requirements

 d.
 Email De-Activation and Retention

-The de-activation process for email accounts differs depending on the user's role at the University.
+The de-activation process for email accounts differ depending on the user's role at the University.
 That role along with the de-activation timeline determines how long email is retained for individuals.

 a.
 Employees: Administrators/Staff/ Faculty